precice/precice.github.io/pages/docs/installation/installation-packages.md

 sudo apt install ./libprecice2_{{ site.precice_version }}_focal.deb
 ```

 We support the latest two Ubuntu LTS versions, as well as the latest normal Ubuntu release.
-Change `focal` to `groovy` for 20.10, or to `bionic` for 18.04.
+Change `focal` to `hirsute` for 21.04, `groovy` for 20.10, or to `bionic` for 18.04.

 Is a newer preCICE release out and we have not yet updated the above links?
 Please [edit this page](https://github.com/precice/precice.github.io_future/blob/master/pages/docs/installation/installation-packages.md).